modem is hot

 Modem Is Hot!
 (Why Modems Overheat & How to Prevent It)

-Modems are crucial today as they help keep you connected to your bank, colleagues, and family members who live abroad.
-However, sometimes they get too hot or damaged due to excess heat.
-What makes them hot?
+A modem is what connects you to the internet and the outside world.
+Unfortunatley, sometimes it can get too hot or damaged due to excess heat.
+Why is it that your modem is hot?
 Is it a design flaw?
-Are you overusing them?
+Are you overusing it?

-If you’ve already taken these precautions and your modem is still overheating, there are a few other steps you take.
+If you’ve already taken these precautions but alas, your modem is hot, there are a few other steps you can take.

 Like other electronics, modems with a heavier thermal load accumulate more heat.
 Since they aren’t designed with complex cooling systems, modems can easily overheat, leading to internet disruptions.